-Mr. Lavine's agreement entitles him to participate in standard company benefit plans.
-The agreement also contains employee confidentiality and assignment of inventions provisions and certain post-employment restrictive covenants that prohibit Mr. Lavine from engaging in certain competitive activities for up to 12 months after the ending of his employment, depending on the reasons for his termination.
+We have entered into an employment agreement with our President and Chief Operating Officer, Bruce Lavine.
+The agreement is for an indefinite term, and Mr. Lavine's employment is on an "at will" basis.
+Mr. Lavine's agreement provides for a base salary of \$300,000.
+The agreement entitles Mr. Lavine to a guaranteed minimum annual bonus of \$200,000.
+Mr. Lavine, however, is subject to a restrictive covenant that prohibits him from working for a competitor for a one-year period after he gives the Company notice of his voluntary termination of employment or if his employment is terminated for cause.
+The agreement also entitles Mr. Lavine to participate in any annual incentive plan established by our Board of Directors or our Compensation Committee and to participate in standard company benefit plans.
+The agreement also contains employee confidentiality and assignment of inventions provisions.
 Mr. Lavine is entitled to certain benefits in the event of the involuntary termination of his employment without cause or the voluntary termination of his employment for good reason.
 Under these circumstances, we will pay Mr. Lavine, in addition to all accrued but unpaid base salary and guaranteed minimum annual bonus and any discretionary bonus that has been awarded but not yet paid, a severance amount equal to the sum of one-year's base salary and guaranteed minimum bonus and a pro rated guaranteed minimum bonus for the year in which the termination occurs, subject to certain adjustments in the event Mr. Lavine has provided notice of his intent to resign.
 Mr. Lavine may also elect to have us pay for COBRA insurance coverage for a one-year period following his termination.